Skip to main content

 Pastelles

-Christmas tradition featuring seasoned meat (pork, beef, or chicken) mixed with olives, capers, and raisins, wrapped in cornmeal dough, tied in banana leaves, and steamed.
-Making pastelles is a family affair during the holiday season.
+A Christmas tradition: seasoned meat (pork, beef, or chicken) mixed with olives, capers, and raisins, wrapped in cornmeal dough, tied up in banana leaves, and steamed.
+Families make them together through the holiday season.

 Aloo Pie